ColinFay/colinfay.github.io/_posts/2020-05-07-node-r-package.md

 ---

-Mr [A Bichat](https://github.com/abichat) was looking for a way to bundle a NodeJS module inside n R package.
+Mr [A Bichat](https://github.com/abichat) was looking for a way to bundle a NodeJS module inside an R package.
 Here is an attempt at a reproducible example, that might also help others\!

 ## About NodeJS Packages